 A growing number of cars are also looking to Google for their software needs, running their cars on the new Android Automotive OS.
 Unlike Android Auto, which is a CarPlay-like app, Android Automotive is built into the car from day one — replacing the need for any in-house software.
 But what does this mean if you have an iPhone?

 The good news is that CarPlay can still work if your car runs on Android Automotive OS.
-Provided the carmaker supports it for that particular model, you can plug your iPhone in and use it as normal.
+Provided the carmaker supports it for that particular model, like Polestar does with the Polestar 2, you can plug your iPhone in and use it as normal.

 Can I get CarPlay in the car I already own?